tomheon/diffscuss/README.md

 ## Project Goals

-Diffcourse has two main goals.
+Diffscuss has two main goals.

 ### Provide a Format and Tools for Offline, Versionable Code Reviews